Banner Health: History

-In June 2014, the University of Arizona Health Network (UAHN)and Banner Health launched a merger, pending Arizona Board of Regents approval to combine operations The merger finally took place in 2016.
+In June 2014, the University of Arizona Health Network (UAHN) and Banner Health launched a merger, pending Arizona Board of Regents approval to combine operations The merger finally took place in 2016.
 The new Banner division, Banner - University Medicine and its employed physician group, Banner - University Medical Group (BUMG) brought Banner Health into the forefront of academic medicine.
 As part of the deal, the former University of Arizona Medical Center and University of Arizona Medical Center - South Campus, in Tucson, AZ, were renamed Banner – University Medical Center Tucson and Banner – University Medical Center South, respectively.
 Banner Good Samaritan hospital in Phoenix was also renamed, to Banner – University Medical Center Phoenix, to reflect its new designation as the primary teaching hospital of the University of Arizona College of Medicine – Phoenix.
 To upgrade the aging infrastructure of all of these facilities, Banner Health pledged nearly US$1.5 billion to several major construction projects in Phoenix and Tucson.

-In 2015, Banner relocated its headquarters from the Banner Good Samaritan Hospital campus (now known as Banner University Medical Center) to a tower at Central and Thomas Roads in Downtown Phoenix, Arizona.
+In 2015, Banner relocated its headquarters from the Banner Good Samaritan Hospital campus (now known as Banner – University Medical Center) to a tower at Central Avenue and Thomas Road in Phoenix, Arizona.
 In the same year, it signed an agreement with Cerner to move all of its facilities including the clinics formerly on Nextgen to Cerner EHR.
 The move also includes staff sharing between Banner and Cerner to execute on the implementation.

 In August 2016, Banner Health acquired the assets and staff of Urgent Care Extra's 32 Arizona urgent care facilities, hoping to grow the urgent care footprint to 50 clinics by 2017.
 Banner Health fell victim to a cyberattack and data breach that may have put the information of up to three million patients and employees at risk.
 This led to a class-action lawsuit which was settled in 2020.
 According to HIPAA Journal, this breach was the largest of any health care concern in 2016.

+In 2017, Banner Health and Aetna announced a joint venture creating a new health insurance company, Banner|Aetna.

 In April 2018, Banner submitted to an $18 million fine relating to billing and operational abnormalities relating to billing government programs for services In June 2018, the company completed the transition of the Tucson medical facilities conversion from Epic Systems EHR to the EHR used at their other entities, Cerner.
 The conversion was noted as challenging for the staff involved and cost approximately US$45 million.

 In July 2020, Wyoming Medical Center agreed to join Banner Health.